drewhibbard/Metis_Project3_FlightDelays/README.md

 **Summary**: In this project, I attempted to predict flight delays on US flights.
 While this could also be a regression problem, in predicting the *length* of the delay, I made it a binary classification problem.
 I simply said that any delay whatsoever would be classified as a delay.
 This turned out to be about 20% of flights in the aggregate.

 I ran a few different classification models, the most accurate turned out to be XG Boost, with an AUC score of 0.77.
+It had an F1 score of 48% for actual delayed flights, and an F1 score of 85% for non-delayed flights.

 Check out the project repo [here](https://github.com/drewhibbard/Metis_Project3_FlightDelays).